rust-lang/rust/text/0000-document_all_features.md

 5. Information on how the features will be used is often closely coupled to information on how the features will be implemented, both in the RFCs and in the discussion threads.
 Again, this is as it should be, but it makes it difficult (at best!) for ordinary Rust users to read.

 In short, RFCs are a poor source of information about language features for the ordinary Rust user.
 Rust users should not need to be troubled with details of how the language is implemented works simply to learn how pieces of it work.
 Nor should they need to dig through tens (much less hundreds) of comments to determine what the final form of the feature is.

+However, there is currently no other documentation at all for many newer features.
+This is a significant barrier to adoption of the language, and equally of adoption of new features which will improve the ergonomics of the language.

 ## Precedent
 [precedent]: #precedent